What: Make your professional profile easier to find online.

 - Blog – Demonstrate your expertise in the field by writing on industry trends, showing your confidence, industry knowledge and skills.

 Search engines rank listings and websites primarily based on their relevancy and trustworthiness.
-It is true that there are over 200 different factors Google uses to determine its rankings for any search, and so getting discovered online can feel like a complicated process.
+As there are over 200 different factors Google uses to determine its rankings for any search, getting discovered online can feel like a complicated process.
 Nonetheless, having your professional profile listed on more websites that are considered trustworthy and then having those websites link back to a professional profile page you manage (e.g., your linked-in profile, website, etc.) is a strategy for professional profile visibility success.